 Digital Inclusion Scheme

-The Digital Inclusion Scheme donates free computers and laptops to schools, charities and marginalised communities.
-The unwanted computers and IT equipment are collected from Bristol businesses and recycling centres.
+The Digital Inclusion Scheme donates free computers, laptops and mobile phones to schools, charities, and marginalised communities.
+The devices and IT equipment are donated via the drop off points at our Household Reuse and Recycling Centres and via our computer recycling collection service.

 How does the scheme work?